-Laura took a lesson once a week for several months, then went to a more sporadic lesson schedule.
-For the past two years, she has come in for “tune-ups” at the rate of 2 a year.
+Laura took a lesson once a week for 4 months, then went to a more sporadic lesson schedule.
+For the past two years, she has come in for “tune-ups” at the rate of 2-3 a year.
 Every time she comes in there is a reassessment of her speaking, singing and general health, which determines what we work in that lesson.
-The following sample is a compilation of her lessons in this year.
+The following sample is a compilation of her lessons in her first year.

 We invite a shoulder girdle release and stretch through a repeated exercise using a yoga strap and mindful exhale of breath.
 Afterwards she says her ribs feel “rotated”–her word–which feels more free to her.
 She also notices that her head is not sitting as far forward on her neck as it was when she came in.
 We practice a breath that involves an inhale sustained over a count of 4, followed by holding the breath for a 2 count, then exhale for 4 count, hold for 2 count, etc.–NOT in order to practice “breathing for singing,” but to calm her parasympathetic nervous system.
-She has come into this lesson both tired and wired.
-Caffeine consumption is way up today.
+She often comes into her lessons both tired and wired with caffeine.